guildai/guild.ai/pages/docs/guides/add-guild.md

 tags: get-started, guide

-# Add Guild to a project
+# Add Guild to a Project

 <!-- XXX replace with simpler Keras project -->